FDSN/source-identifiers/definition.rst

 The codes are further defined as follows:

-   **Network code**: Uniquely identifies the owner and network operator responsible for the data. `Network codes are assigned by the FDSN`_.
+   **Network code**: Uniquely identifies the owner and network operator responsible for the data. `Network codes are assigned by the FDSN <http://www.fdsn.org/networks/>`_.
    Must be between 1 and 8 characters.

    **Station code**: Uniquely identifies a station within a network.
-Station codes may be registered with the `International Registry of Seismograph Stations`_.
+Station codes may be registered with the `International Registry of Seismograph Stations <http://www.isc.ac.uk/registries/>`_.
    Must be between 1 and 8 characters.

    **Location code**: Uniquely identifies a group of channels within a station, for example from a specific sensor or sub-processor.
 Must